 The list of potential collaborators is a long one given the endless G.O.O.D Music affiliates.
 However, G.O.O.D guys aside, it could be that Chance the Rapper will appear on YANDHI, given that the pair are already working on an album together called Good Ass Job.

 Lil Pump is another new Ye collaborator who could crop up, after they linked up to release “I Love It” earlier this month.

 As previously mentioned, Ty Dolla $ign appears on a few songs from the album that West previewed at The FADER.
 A song featuring late rapper XXXTentacion was also played.

 6inx9ine was spotted in the studio working on tracks with West, and it looks like he’ll also be on YANDHI, confirmed by West’s aformentioned visit to The FADER.

 And perhaps Young Thug, too, after he paid tribute to Ye in his single titled “Kanye West” on the 2016 mixtape JEFFERY, and issued the below threat a few days ago.

 Are you loving how much music Ye is delivering this year?
 Let us know in the comments.

-For a deeper dive into all things Kanye, here’s a brief history of the love/hate relationship he has with Drake.
+For a deeper dive into all things Kanye, here are 40 of the best Kanye West songs.